BergQuester/v8tr.github.io/_drafts/2018-10-25-static-dynamic-frameworks-and-libraries.md

 *Static libraries* are collections of *object files*.
 In its turn, *object file* is just a name for a file that comes out of a compiler and contains machine code.

-Static libraries are ending with `.a` suffix and are created with archiver tool.
-If it sounds very similar to *ZIP* archive, then it's exactly what it is.
+Static libraries are ending with `.a` suffix and are created with an *archiver* tool.
+If it sounds very similar to a *ZIP* archive, then it's exactly what it is.
 You can think of a static library as an archive of multiple *object files*.

 {: .box-note}
 `.a` is an old format originally used by UNIX and its `ar` tool.
 If you want to give it a deep dive, I suggest reading [the man page](https://linux.die.net/man/1/ar).